brugr9/UEPluginVolumeCreator/README.md

   * *Coronal*: Frontal plane, divides in Posterior and Anterior (A); <br>positive A-Axis from Posterior to Anterior, color code blue
   * *Axial*: Horizontal plane, divides in Inferior and Superior (S); <br>positive S-Axis from Inferior to Superior, color code green
 * Handedness:
-  * Unreal Engine uses a left-handed world Cartesian coordinate system (LhS): positive X-Axis to Front, positive Y-Axis to Right, positive Z-Axis to Up
+  * Unreal Engine uses a left-handed world Cartesian coordinate system (LhS): X-Front, Y-Right, Z-Up

 ### A. Attribution